How to make friends in a new city

 Meet more people starting day one by moving into Common.
 As a member, you have access to the entire Common community on the community portal, whether you’re on the east coast, west coast, or anywhere in between.
 Not only does the portal provide a whole directory of members across the country, but you can also RSVP to diverse and exciting events happening in your city.
 Some examples include meditation sessions, comedy shows, and wine tastings.

-If nothing suits your taste, you can organize your own get together, invite other Common members, and get funding for all the party snacks and essentials by us.
+If nothing suits your taste, you can organize your own get together or game night, invite other Common members, and get funding for all the party snacks and essentials by us.
 All taken care of via the community portal.
 Consider it the friendliest way to live in a new city.

 Sign up for a tour today.